Written by on . Last updated June 8th, 2026.

 Nearby towns and cities

-Syriam in Rangoon, Myanmar is the nearest significant place from the epicenter.
-The earthquake occurred 23 miles (37 km) south of Syriam.
-The intensity of shaking and damage in Syriam is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).
+Thongwa in Rangoon, Myanmar is the nearest significant place from the epicenter.
+The earthquake occurred 25 miles (41 km) southwest of Thongwa.
+The intensity of shaking and damage in Thongwa is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).

 Overview of nearby places